nogibjj/djl_project_2/README.md

     - Contaminante --> Polluter
     - Color --> Color

+- DELETE
-- delete() removes the color columns from the data set
+delete() removes the color columns from the data set